SurlyMae/jekyll-now/_posts/2020-01-21-leadership.md

     - Overused:
         - Relies on networking at the expense of other skills and work priorities
         - May be perceived as a one-sided networker, using networks solely for own advantage

+**Leading discussions:**
+    - Don't let the discussion wander.
+Bringing in specific quotes, problems, or other samples of the material can ensure that even underprepared participants will have something to talk about.
+    - Use open-ended questions and ask participants for clarification, examples, definitions.
+    - Summarize responses without taking a stand one way or another.
+    - Toward the end of the discussion, review the main ideas, the thread of the discussion, and conclusions.